Popup camper: Dimensions

 Modern pop-ups range in weight from approximately 700 lb to 3800 lb pounds empty or full.
 Models are generally classified by the length of their box, which ranges from 8 ft to 16 ft.
 When opened, the length is roughly double the box length.
 Most pop-ups are between 7 ft and 7 ft 6 in in width and between 4 ft 6 in and 5 ft in height when closed, but "high wall" models are tall.
 Published sleeping capacities range from 4 to 8 people.

-Setting up

-To open a pop-up, the trailer must be chocked, disconnected from the tow vehicle, and leveled.
-The roof must first be raised using a winch that extends telescoping poles on each corner of the box.
-Next, bunks at the front and the back of the trailer are pulled out by hand.
-Then, the tent material (which is fastened to the box and to the roof) is unfurled, pulled over the ends of the bunks, and attached.
-Interior support poles for the bunk and the entry door are then installed.

-Depending on the configuration and included equipment, several additional set up steps may be required.
-These steps include hooking up to utilities (electricity, water, sewer), reassembling the dinette, unfolding the sink, turning on systems (water pump, water heater, etc.), making beds and unpacking belongings.

-Setup time for a pop-up camper is typically longer than that for a travel trailer, fifth wheel or motorhome.

-Types of pop-ups
+Types

 In addition to the traditional pop-up campers described above, there are a number of special types of pop-ups on the market: